About Fairburn Ings

 There are regular events aimed at beginners, not just about birdwatching but also other wildlife like moths and bats, depending on the time of year.
 We run guided walks around the reserve with RSPB experts, and there will always be someone in the visitor centre who can help you with your wildlife queries.

-Binoculars can be hired for free with a security deposit such as your car keys or a credit card.
+Binoculars can be hired from the visitor centre, starting at £3.
 You can pick up a reserve map in the visitor centre, and our staff and volunteers will be available to help.